 Jeffrey Heath joined Centre’s faculty in 2007, and became associate professor of mathematics in 2013.
-He was named a Centre Scholar in 2011.
+He was named a Centre Scholar in 2011, and received the Kirk Award for excellence in teaching in 2019.
 His research interests include sports analytics and applied statistics in pharmacology.

 Heath graduated summa cum laude from Georgetown College with a B.S. in mathematics.
 He earned M.S. and Ph.D. degrees in applied mathematics and scientific computation from the University of Maryland, where he served as a teaching fellow in the mathematics department.